dimitris-t/global-bitcoin-wallet/README.md

 * Import the wallet and create a receiving address.
 * Or type the seed into https://iancoleman.github.io/bip39/ and look in the Derived Addresses section under the Address column.
 The first address is `145SdiDuFJvW1HX61TNx45Qx6bhJAo2BQe`.
 Click on the BIP49 tab to get SegWit addresses.
 The first SegWit address is `3Aqj88oSKhQPafvWz1eU7K4CeWmVFoRmXD`.

+## Can anyone cheat?

+The [operators of the Bitcoin mining pools](https://blockchain.info/pools) could claim the bounties for themselves without anyone knowing.

 ## How to view the action without a wallet?

 * For the 'legacy' address part of the wallet: https://blockchain.info/xpub/xpub6DPnB7gikt1YHpJZSmREWbP4UdRQNgT4FKXaYXVheG28WYkzU72XRKbpUR7q19zuT3tuoogFnmfcbj2WQrwZSydF1tWwdegvQAkaESxsnMg